 1. Horizontal FDI

-Under the horizontal FDI, an investor establishes the same type of business operation in another country.
+Under horizontal FDI, an investor establishes the same type of business operation in another country.
 This business is similar to the one operating in his home country.
 For instance, an electronics dealer in China opening up a store in Nigeria.

 2. Vertical FDI

 In this type of FDI, an investor establishes a different but related business activity in a foreign country.
-For instance, a manufacturing company acquires interests in an international company that deals with raw materials needed for manufacturing.
+For instance, a manufacturing company acquires interest in an international company that deals with raw materials needed for manufacturing.